The Best Free Asana Alternative

 - Everything in Free, plus:

 Taskade can be used by individuals and teams working from anywhere.
 Users can use Taskade individually or collaborate with your team for weekly agendas, team meetings, note-taking, project management, product roadmaps, and more.

 If you're looking for a collaboration tool that can help you create unlimited projects while maintaining a clear channel of communication with your team, then Taskade is your best bet.

 Make use of customizable board views to visualize your projects into digestible smaller tasks.
 Multiple board views are available even on Taskade’s free plan, allowing you to get more work done the smarter way.

-Collaborate with your team in real-time with free and unlimited chat and video conferencing available on every project.
+Communication between users is key when it comes to projects.
+This is why Taskade allows you to collaborate with your team in real-time with free and unlimited chat and video conferencing available on every project.
 Automatic syncing ensures that your data is always up to date across devices.

 Our customizable templates are available even with our free plan.
 Find the perfect template to help you get started with your project, and customize it to fit your needs!

 Taskade is the simplest solution for managing task lists, checklists, and workflows.
 Manage projects and get more work done the simple way with Taskade.